Donovan-Gamboa/Spotify-Playlist-Manager/README.md

    - Remove older tracks from the playlist.

    - Display the added tracks and followed artists on a web page.

+4. **Optional: startSpotify.bat**
+   You can also click the .bat file after it's been moved and edited, and it will launch automatically.

 ## Endpoints
  - **/login**: Redirects the user to Spotify’s authorization page.